 “Help me, please.”
 I even gave my best puppy-dog eyes.
 Fifteen minutes later I was loading bedding soil and plants into the back of the car.

 I suspect I may not be the first with limited gardening ability, to throw myself on the mercy of the florist.
 We’re starting with flowers in pots and herbs in a built-in bed on the terrace.

 So – meet my herb garden.
 Basil, Mint, Rosemary, Sage, Spearmint and Thyme.
 I planted them in alphabetical order, because…well, I’m like that.
-I envisage having to marshall these, as from memory, herbs are the megalomaniacs of the plant world and will attempt to eliminate each other and take over the entire bed.
-Perhaps I shall propagate some separate pots if I detect a degree of success in my war with the mozzies.
+I envisage having to marshall these, as from memory, herbs are the megalomaniacs of the plant world and will attempt to eliminate each other, and take over the entire bed.
+Perhaps I shall propagate some to separate pots, if I detect a degree of success in my war with the mozzies.